Vaporwave vs Outrun

 Outrun can be thought of as a retro-futuristic aesthetic born from the 1980s.

 The color scheme uses a very dark color palette with the main colors being deep oranges, blues, and purples.
 Red edges are common around objects in Outrun art.
-The background of Outrun is almost always a neon grid like you'd expect to see in Tron or a 1980s arcade machine.
+The background of the Outrun aesthetic is almost always a neon grid like you'd expect to see in Tron or a 1980s arcade machine.

 Classic sports cars, chrome robots, computer generated graphics and fonts, and the occasional use of rain or palm trees can be found in Outrun art.